 Hero background

-From the colourful classrooms of Kathmandu to cultural evenings with fellow participants, every day becomes a moment of mutual discovery.
-Support local education and immerse yourself in the authentic spirit of Nepal.
+From colourful classrooms in Kathmandu to evening cultural sessions with the other participants, every day becomes a chance to share something new.
+Support local schooling and settle into the rhythm of Nepali life.

 Where